 Using a lawn mower is usually the most efficient way to cut grass.
 But there are some situations where you might need to know how to cut grass without a mower.
-While alternative methods can take longer, they certainly get the job done.
+While alternative methods may take longer, depending on how much you need to cut, they will certainly get the job done.

-So, if you have tall grass to cut and find yourself without a mower, there’s no need for concern.
+So, if you have grass to trim but don’t have access to a mower, there’s no need to worry!
 In this article, we will explore six alternative ways to cut grass without a lawnmower.

 Let’s take a look!